Select Language : English Japanese

 Consultation Hotline

-The NTT Group has established a common external contact point for consultation and reporting operated by a law firm for all Group companies.
+The NTT Group has established a common contact point for all Group companies for consultation and reporting with a reception by a law firm.
 The NTT Communications Group has also set up its own hotline for reporting and consulting on compliance issues and a contact point for consulting on human rights issues.
 We are fostering an open corporate culture by creating an environment that encourages employees to seek consultation and by swiftly and appropriately responding to their concerns and reports.

 Business Risk Management